 I will always say now that all women should be checking themselves more often, and to go to the doctor if anything doesn’t feel right.
 Even if it’s nothing, it’s always best to check.

-We want everyone to be aware of the signs of breast cancer, find out more about what to look out for.
+We want everyone to be aware of the signs of breast cancer.
+Find out more about what changes to be aware of.